ena-magdy/ena-magdy.github.io/_posts/2026-01-01-cold-gas-rocket-engine.md

 The nozzle was designed as a **converging–diverging (De Laval) nozzle** to ensure choked flow at the throat and supersonic expansion at the exit.

-Key design parameters:

-- Expansion ratio
-- Throat diameter
-- Exit Mach number

 ---

 ## MATLAB Simulation

-A MATLAB script was developed to:

-- Compute thrust vs chamber pressure
-- Analyze mass flow rate variation
-- Evaluate nozzle performance

 ![MATLAB Results](/assets/img/Projects/Rocket/MatlabRocket.png){: .shadow w="85%" }

 ---

-## Results and Discussion

-The simulation results show that:

-- Thrust increases linearly with chamber pressure
-- Cold gas systems produce relatively low thrust
-- Efficiency is strongly affected by nozzle expansion ratio

-Despite the low thrust, the system offers **high reliability and precise controllability**, making it suitable for attitude control systems (ACS).

----

 ## Conclusion

 This project successfully demonstrated the complete design and analysis cycle of a cold gas rocket engine.
-The analytical model was validated through simulation, and the results align with expected theoretical behavior.
-Future work may include experimental validation or optimization for different propellants.
+The analytical model was validated through simulation and matched expected theoretical behavior.

 ---

 ## References

-1. Sutton, G. P., & Biblarz, O. *Rocket Propulsion Elements*
+1. Sutton & Biblarz — *Rocket Propulsion Elements*
-2. Humble, R. W., Henry, G. N., & Larson, W. J. *Space Propulsion Analysis and Design*
+2. Humble, Henry & Larson — *Space Propulsion Analysis and Design*
-3. NASA Glenn Research Center – Cold Gas Propulsion Systems
+3. NASA Glenn Research Center — Cold Gas Propulsion Systems